-A very interesting conversation happened in one of my workshop groups during this past weekend’s Big Sur conference.
+A very interesting conversation about writing young adult fiction happened in one of my workshop groups during this past weekend’s Big Sur conference.
 One participant had painted a character very vividly in his particular high school environment, to the point where everyone in the group knew exactly where this character belonged on the social ladder.
 But that wasn’t the unique part.

 The refreshing thing was that this character never lamented his nerd status, he never described his clothes in a way that hinted to us that he was (let’s face it) a loser, he didn’t go into any detail about how out-of-reach the popular kids were.
 He just went about his business, thought his thoughts, and through the author’s scenework and his interactions with others, we got perfect context for where he lived in the high school hierarchy.
 But never once (in my recollection) did he come out and tell us exactly where he did or didn’t fit in.

 Some of you reading are like: Yeah.
 We get it.
 Show, don’t tell.
 Right.
-But teenage social order is a particular issue where “show, don’t tell” is even more relevant.
+But writing young adult fiction that touches on the teenage social order is a particular issue where “show, don’t tell” is even more relevant.
 The pecking order is present in every school, in every group of kids or teens, and, as one person from our group said quite well, everyone always knows, at a glance, what the deal is.
 Kids know their place and the place of everyone around them.
 It’s as innate to teens, as instant and unconscious as breathing.
-Now, this isn’t a blog post about whether that’s right or wrong or how damaging it is to the development of our social mores (for an example of how this reaches well into adulthood, check out one element of the whole #YAMafia kerfuffle (before anyone flames me for the joke, I am aware that this wasn’t the only issue at play)).
+Now, this isn’t a blog post about whether that’s right or wrong or how damaging it is to the development of our social mores.
 The fact is: it’s true.
-So how do we reflect it in our YA fiction in a way that’s believable?
+So if we’re writing about high school, how do we reflect it in a way that’s believable?

 the Goths, with their black eyeliner, the emo kids sulking into their genderless thrift store cardigans, the cheerleaders puffing out their push-up bra-enhanced chests at the jocks, who are crushing soda cans on their foreheads and emitting caveman grunts…

 Etc. Etc. Etc. I have read this list in probably every well-meaning YA manuscript and many published books.
 The thing is, most YA readers will know the high school archetypes.
-They don’t need some thirtysomething (and, lest anyone get offended, let me repeat, again, well-meaning) writer describing their daily reality in such detail.
+They don’t need some thirtysomething (and, lest anyone get offended, let me repeat, again, well-meaning) writing about high school in such detail.
 Most writers include this obligatory run-down for their own sake, to get the lay of their land and to put themselves back into the high school mindset as they write.

 The main character, Sam Kingston, is a popular girl, and a bitchy one, at that, but Oliver describes Sam’s unique take on the social hierarchy in a fresh and very voice-driven way.
 There’s also a lot of tension inherent in the story premise, so whenever Sam describes her peer group, there’s something working beneath the surface, also.
 So Oliver doesn’t necessarily get away without any telling, but this is one instance where it worked for me.

-However, I’m also looking for your thoughts on books that avoid talking about the social structure altogether and yet manage to convey the character’s rightful place and all the longing and disappointments and hopes that the high school caste system inevitably inspires.
+However, I’m also looking for your thoughts on writing about high school that avoids talking about the social structure altogether.
+And here’s the kicker — it still manages to convey the character’s rightful place and all the longing and disappointments and hopes that the high school caste system inevitably inspires.
 Any thoughts on the subject, readers?
 Bueller?